SurDno/Uncut/README.md

 * Spawned two loner squads at otherwise unused smart terrains - Shore barricades and Bonfire on shore - in order to restore unique loner Great Swamps dialogues and populate otherwise empty camps.
 Since these smart terrains do not have links to any others, this does not affect faction war in any way. - SurDno

 ## Graphics & Visuals Changes
-* Restored Clear Sky stalker models from Build 3120. - SurDno, OGSM Team
-  - [+] Made own icons to fix incosistency between NPC visuals and icons were created only after the model change. - SurDno
 * Added two elements present on Forester's texture that were missing from the model's UV - a radio and a pistol. - Pirat

 # BUGFIXES